intmus/inttheory19-20/_08-overtones/a2-overtones.md

 ---
 layout: chapter
-title: 8a Lesson - The Overtone Series
+title: Discussion 8a - The Overtone Series
 abc: true
 ---